danwib/Thermo-Speculative-Decoding/docs/README_m0.md

 This typically raises acceptance rates versus a tiny fixed `ε`, especially when the proposer already captures most of the target mass.

+`--pgen zipf` reshapes the synthetic target to follow a Zipf law with exponent `alpha`, useful for stress-testing long-tail behaviours.

 Output looks like: